Miljoenenjacht: Variation used until 2002

-On September 2 in 2001, a special edition of the final game was carried out in order to close out the first series of Miljoenenjacht.
+On September 2, 2001, a special edition of the final game was carried out in order to close out the first series of Miljoenenjacht.
 In this new setup, two contenders could qualify for the final game.
 These two competitors were asked questions of general knowledge, each one with seven possible answers, and each player had to key in an answer.
 The answer of the fastest competitor was shown; if he was right, he would score a point and his competitor would receive nothing regardless of his answer.
 If the fastest player answered incorrectly, his opponent would receive a point regardless of his answer.
-The first competitor to score seven points would receive 10 million guilder.
+The first competitor to score seven points would receive 10 million guilders.

 Variation used from 2002 onward

 On December 22, 2002, the format of the final round was changed and the show first introduced the format known in many countries as Deal or No Deal.
 The final player faces 26 sealed golden briefcases, numbered 1 to 26 and containing hidden cheque of certain amounts of money.
 At this point, neither the host nor the contenders, as well as the producers, know which amount is sealed in which case.
 The player now has to select one of the 26 cases to keep in his possession for as long as possible.
 After the selection, the players have a brief talk with the show's independent adjudicator responsible for loading the various cash amounts into the cases.
 Linda and the qualified contestant then make their way to the middle of the stage (where the quiz portion had earlier taken place, but with the podiums moved).
 The other contestants from the winning section in round 3, plus the randomly selected person for round 4 (or without this person if it had been the winning contestant in round 5), are each given a different suitcase from the 25 remaining ones.
 They are seated in a special section on set in the order of their case numbers.
 The winning player chooses cases to be opened, however if they open a case, they will no longer be able to win that amount of money (unless they accept it in a deal, see below).
 Each round calls for the contestant to eliminate a set number of cases:

 Six cases are removed in the first round, each round removing one less case, and after 6 rounds of offers, the cases are opened one at a time.